Limerick-based Nualtra to supply NHS with dietary product

 Limerick-based medical nutrition company Nualtra has won a contract to supply a product to the UK’s NHS for a “ground-breaking” diet programme for patients with Type 2 diabetes.

-This follows a further contract in the UK, where Nualtra reached an agreement with ICS Health & Wellbeing to supply Altralife to 10,000 further patients under the North West London Clinical Commissioning Group.
+This follows another contract in the UK where Nualtra reached an agreement with ICS Health & Wellbeing to supply Altralife to 10,000 additional patients under the North West London Clinical Commissioning Group.

 The patients are participants in ICS Health & Wellbeing’s Rewind programme, which is also aimed at people with Type 2 diabetes.

-The company believes that there is the potential to roll out a similar study in Ireland, in partnership with the HSE and Enterprise Ireland’s Innovation Partnership Programme.
+The company believes there is potential to roll out a similar study in Ireland in partnership with the HSE and Enterprise Ireland’s Innovation Partnership Programme.

 Nualtra was founded in 2012 by Paul Gough.
 It is a medical nutrition company focused on the delivery of affordable oral nutritional supplements.